-“Awful” Rwanda asylum plan condemned by peer and former child refugee
+‘Awful’ Rwanda asylum plan condemned by peer and former child refugee

 Legal challenges will prevent the government from sending a single refugee to Rwanda, a Labour peer and former child refugee has predicted.

-Alf Dubs, brought to Britain from Czechoslovakia on a Kindertransport train in 1939, said he felt it “unlikely” the £120 million scheme to offshore asylum processing in the East African country would ever get off the ground.
+Alf Dubs, brought to Britain from Czechoslovakia on a Kindertransport train in 1939, said he felt it “unlikely” the £120m scheme to offshore asylum processing in the east African country would ever get off the ground.

 He also suggested the plans – announced by Boris Johnson and home secretary Priti Patel this week – would breach the Geneva Convention, and that he expected them to be widely opposed in the House of Lords.